rootdraws/yaypes/README.md

 ### NFT Holders

 * 1 $YAY will be airdropped to each NFT Holder.
-* 1 $YAY will be rewarded to each user who burns a YAYPE.
+* 1 $YAY will be rewarded for each burned YAYPE.

 It is possible that the entire YAYPE NFT supply could be burned in exchange for $YAY, but it seems more likely that the supply will be aesthetically culled through burn selection, and that the $YAY supply will be absorbed by meme-driven trading on Base -- which represent a different type of speculator than the NFT holders.